healthycatsuk.com

 2. Appearance & Characteristics

-The appearance and characteristics of the Bengal make them one of the most visually stunning cat breeds in the world.
-Their short, silky coat features distinctive markings — rosettes, spots, and marbling — similar to wild cats like leopards, ocelots, or jaguars.
+The Bengal Cat UK is widely known for its breathtaking appearance and unique characteristics, making it one of the most visually stunning cat breeds in the world.
+Their short, silky coat is covered with distinctive patterns such as rosettes, spots, and marbling, closely resembling wild cats like leopards, ocelots, and jaguars.

 3. Personality & Temperament